 Mari as a little girl in Guatemala

 I grew up in many different places, but really my life began here in Guatemala, where I was born.
-After twenty-something years, I returned back to Guatemala, a home for me even though I did not grow up here.
+After twenty-something years, I came back to the place that has always been a home for me.

 Growing up with my mother, a textile artist, appreciation for the handmade and especially the handwoven world was always part of my life, and a passion.
 After college, I became a total nomad and started to look for a place in the world for myself - I lived in four different Latin American countries, and along the way became a Scuba Dive Master, an English Teacher, an Organic Farmer, a Montessori Teacher, and even randomly an Underwear Model (shhhh, don't tell anyone).

 But I didn't find what I was looking for, neither the location nor the job.
 During this time, I worked mostly with non-profit organizations in indigenous areas, and personally encountered ethical dilemmas with this models of "giving" and "doing good."

-Guatemala literally has hundreds of NGOs, most of them funded in the US, and while many of them directly affect very needy populations in important ways, I began to wonder if these groups' involvement in the country could be contributing to the general culture of waiting for help rather than seeking meaningful, longer-lasting change from within the country.
+Guatemala hosts hundreds of NGOs, most of them funded in the US, and while many of them directly affect very needy populations in important ways, I began to wonder if these groups' involvement in the country could be contributing to the general culture of waiting for help rather than seeking meaningful, longer-lasting change from within the country.